 A debate is thus heating up in Hong Kong, with the opposition and many who are skeptical of Beijing’s motives mustering efforts to oppose the proposal.
 Some allege that Beijing is conspiring to grab more control from the city’s government and the business community, who may have little input during the consultation and construction of the project, which lies outside the city’s jurisdiction.

-Opponents also say local developers may be turfed out in future land sales when Chinese firms carve up plots and Hongkongers could even be subject to political and background checks before being allowed to move into homes on the island.
+Opponents also say local developers may be turfed out in future land sales when Chinese firms carve up plots and Hongkongers could even be subject to political and background checks before being allowed to move into homes on the island that lies in the mainland’s waters.

 Also, if the project is greenlighted despite all the odds, the artificial island will be among the largest of its kind in the South China Sea and both Hong Kong and the mainland will have to fork out hundreds of billions of yuan for reclamation as well as peripheral projects such as tunnels and bridges.